Belgian-Coder/AutoHotKey-scripts/README.md

  - Folder **Binaries** => contains a single .exe file to execute as you like without the need for any installations
  - Folder **Scripts** => filled with the goodies (code) that creates the magic, feel free to adapt the code to your situation
  - File **README** *(Optional)* => can contain some details about the script

+## Easy script execution

+Use your scripts by compiling them to binaries (.exe files).
+When ready add the execution file to your Windows Startup folder in the start menu or add a task through the Task Scheduler.
+Happy scripting!